InfinityCollaborations/HashCode-2017/README.md

 # HashCode-2017

-a multi language solution to the pizza problem statement
+A multi language solution to the Pizza problem